onuhq/onudemo/README.md

 ### Create a .env file
-You'll need to create a `.env` in onudemo/backend with the folowing config
+You'll need to create a `.env` in onudemo/backend with the following config.
+There's a .env.example file with an example config you can use

 ```bash
 PORT=8000  # The port that the backend server should run on